Highlights of the Program

 Syner-G

-• Identifying bottlenecks that constrain mRNA development timelines from lab to clinic
+• Identifying bottlenecks that constrain mRNA development timelines from the lab to the clinic

 • Defining regulatory requirements for starting materials used in mRNA manufacturing supply chains